Locations:

 Advertisement

-Suppose the colposcopy biopsy results reveal early cases of abnormality, like mild cervical dysplasia.
-In that case, your provider will ask you to repeat the Pap test periodically.
+If the results reveal mild cervical dysplasia, your provider will ask you to repeat the Pap test periodically.
 Mild dysplasia may go away on its own (tissue returns to normal without treatment).
-Treatments for more advanced precancer cells include:

-When should I call my healthcare provider?
+When should I call my doctor?

 Colposcopy is a relatively safe procedure with few side effects.
 But you should call your provider if you notice any of the following symptoms:

-• Severe pain in your pelvis or lower belly.
+• Severe pain in your pelvis or lower belly

-• Symptoms of an infection, like a foul-smelling vaginal discharge that’s thicker than usual, fever and chills.
+• Symptoms of an infection, like a foul-smelling vaginal discharge that’s thicker than usual, fever and chills

 Advertisement